hotosm/osm-merge/docs/conflation.md

 [Mapping Tasking Manager](https://hotosm.github.io/fmtm/) you can download the project boundary file and use that.
 For other projects you can extract administrative bondaries from OpenStreetMap, or use external sources.
-Commonly county administrative boundaries are a good size.
-These can be extract from OSM itself, or an external data file of boundaries.
+Usually county administrative boundaries are a good size.
+These can be extracted from OSM itself, or an external data file of boundaries.

 After conflation, an output file is created with the new buildings